DataLucence/Images-BIOS254/README.md

 # Images-BIOS254
-Repository of lessons for week 2 of BIOS254 DataLucence::Images minicourse
+Repository of lessons for week 2 of BIOS254 DataLucence::Images minicourse.
+This is intended to be the main repo for lessons.
+Each year, we will create a working branch for updates and pull those updates to the main branch after the design is complete.

+As of Dec2023, we have these branches main
+SPR2019
+AUT2023

 # dev notes
 2023-11-30  Uploaded files from cf_temp branch from master in StanfordBIOS254-2019 repo